Jabutler95/VampireFight/README.md

 ## Understanding the Game 🎮
 #### Available choices 💥 :

-You can choose from Bite, Scratch, Garlic, Silver Bullet, Wooden Stake, and Crossbow.
+Users can choose from Bite, Scratch, Garlic, Silver Bullet, Wooden Stake, and Crossbow.
 Each does a unique amount of damage, and some have limited use.
 - Bite wins vs Scratch.
 - Scratch wins vs Garlic.
 - Garlic wins vs Bite.

-Each instance will steal one heart from the enemy if you win.
+Each instance will steal one heart from the enemy if the user wins.

 - Wooden Stake deals two damage.
 - Silver Bullet deals three damage.